Integration Guidelines

 -

-If you need to edit any of your images (resize, crop, add a watermark, etc.), Picnik is a free browser-based graphics system that lets you do just about anything you need to do to an image.
-For instructions on using Picnik, see this TNT article...
+If you need to edit any of your images (resize, crop, add a watermark, etc.), the Image Library has a browser-based editing system that lets you do a lot to an image.

-Yes, you can use images that have already been uploaded into SBI!'s Graphic Library.
+Yes, you can use images that have already been uploaded into SBI!'s Image Library.
 Here's how...

-SBI! uses a folder named "images" to store all graphics that are uploaded via the Graphic Library.
-Therefore, when you create your HTML pages, instead of referencing image-files/myimg1.gif (as explained above), use images/myimg1.gif.
+SBI! uses a folder named "images" to store all graphics that are uploaded via the Image Library.
+Therefore, when you create your HTML pages, instead of referencing image-files/myimg1.gif (as explained above), use images/myimg1.gif

-Here is an example tag which is referencing an image in the Graphic Library...
+Here's an example tag that references an image in the Image Library...

 Note, however, that you will not be able to view these images if you use the relative reference above.
 If you want to be able to view the images in your editor, use the absolute (full URL) reference.